 4. Merely 0.83% of all clicks go to websites beyond the first 10 positions of the SERP.

-5. Businesses that have a marketing strategy dedicate, on average, around 41% of their budget to SEO.
+5. On average, Businesses with a marketing strategy dedicate around 41% of their budget to SEO.

 6. There is an almost 123% chance of a user leaving a website if its loading time increases from 1 to 10 seconds.

-7. While doing a mobile search, more than 50% of people discover new businesses or products.
+7. More than 50% of people discover new businesses or products while doing a mobile search.